ocelik94/ocelik94/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on multiple personal projects;
-- 🌱 I’m currently learning python, golang and kubernetes;
+- 🌱 I’m currently learning IaC with Terraform, Azure and advanced skills in kubernetes;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Cloud, DevOps, Reinforcement Learning, etc..;
 - 💼 I’m pursuing a Master's degree in computer science in cologne;
 - 💬 Ask me about anything, I am happy to help;